 Mystery Songs

 Anyone who owns a couple of concert tapes (or has been reading FZShows closely) knows that Zappa's live music, especially the improvisations, are full of quotes.
 Most of the songs quoted have been identified, but a few of them remain Mystery Songs.
 The most interesting ones (at least in this reporter's opinion) are those which appear on more than one tape, and are believed to be FZ-compositions.
-Right now, I've singled out 6 different such cases, and made up a simple nomenclature for these songs:
+Right now, I've singled out 7 different such cases, and made up a simple nomenclature for these songs, two of which have been identified in the meantime:

 - Mystery Song #3.
 Very atypical FZ.
 A chord progression played by Tommy Mars, with a beautiful guitar melody on top.
 Italian-sounding, some would say.
 Appears on three concert tapes from between Nov.
 8 and Nov.
 13 1980.